dotnet/roslyn/docs/features/source-generators.cookbook.md

 **User scenario:** As a generator author I want to be able to inspect and augment a users code with new functionality.

 **Solution:** Require the user to make the class you want to augment be a `partial class`, and mark it with e.g. a unique attribute, or name.
 Register a `SyntaxReceiver` that looks for any classes marked for generation and records them.
-Retreive the populated `SyntaxReceiver` during the generation phase and, use the recorded information to generate a matching `partial class` that contains the additional functionality.
+Retrieve the populated `SyntaxReceiver` during the generation phase and use the recorded information to generate a matching `partial class` that contains the additional functionality.

 **Example:**